Illy-hans/interview_exercise_unibuddy/README.md

 * How you would go about testing
 * What you might do differently

+### My solution

+I have updated the ChatMessageModel to include messageTags.
+I chose not to create a seperate schema for tags in this instance for the scope of this task.
+Longer term I would want to explore folding messageTags and conversation tags into one model and keeping that data streamlined for efficiency in API calls - this works particularly well if the tags can be chosen from a dropdown.
+I suggest updating the conversation tags name in the codebase would be useful for clarity.

+In terms of implementation the message tags would have to be able to be updated both when the message is sent and at any other time.
+That would then also need a seperate function to be able to update the value(s) independently.

+For all the tests to pass the ChatMessageModel needs to be updated to include messageTags with a value.
+I would also add specific tests to cover the addition and updating of tags for a message.
+*A question here is whether tags are automatically deleted when the message is.
+Is a record kept and just hidden from the front-end?

 # Additional
 The following docs are from the live service repo.
 You may find them helpful.